 With TerraFlex and the R1 you can easily collect detailed attributes about your assets (point, lines, and polygons) which you can then easily export to ESRI shape file, Geodatabase, Google Earth, etc…

 The R1 is about the size of a phone or walkie-talkie, which means that just like your smartphone, you can carry it in your pocket when in the field.
 The design and size make it imminently portable, and suitable for carrying into areas where larger equipment would be prohibitive, or perhaps even damaged by terrain.
-For a full breakdown of the features of the Trimble R1, please Click Here.
+For a full breakdown of the features, please visit the official Trimble page for the R1 receiver.

 Though extremely attractive for a variety of reasons, the R1 is not a substitute for most of the leading mapping and GIS products currently on the market—it is instead a great tool for industries who have locational needs to within a few feet, without needing down to the decimeter or centimeter level accuracy.
 Which brings us to our next section…